FAFSA filers must meet the below requirements to be eligible to apply for and receive financial aid.

 Alternate qualifications include Ability-to-Benefit Alternatives and an academic transcript of a student who has succesfully completed at least a two-year program.

 A permanent U.S. resident with a Permanent Resident Card (I-551) A conditional permanent resident (I-551C)

 Or the holder of an Arrival-Departure Record (I-94) from the Department of Homeland Security showing the designations of Refugee, Asylum Granted, Parolee (I-94 confirms that you were paroled for a minimum of one year and status has not expired), Victim of Human Trafficking, T-Visa Holder (T-1, T-2, T-3, etc.), or Cuban-Haitian Entrant.

-Meet the satisfactory academic progress (SAP) requirements as a degree student.
+Meet the minimum Satisfactory Academic Progress (SAP) requirements as a degree student.

-Each school sets its own SAP policy, and students must meet the requirements of the SAP policy of the school he or she is enrolled in to be eligible for federal financial aid.
+SAP policy cannot be less than the federal minimum standard, and students must meet the requirements of the SAP policy to be eligible for federal financial aid.

 Students concerned with academic challenges should contact the Early Alert Program.
 The mission of the Early Alert Program (EAP) is to provide early intervention through early indicators to students identified through multiple collegiate channels as needing additional academic and social support.
 For more information please e-mail email@example.com or call (610) 436-2187.

 Not be in default on a student loan or owe any repayment to a financial aid program.